-Primary authentication Secondary

-authentication

-Active Directory: The samAccountName or X509 certificate will be None

-used for authentication.
-OneLogin MFA
+Primary authentication Secondary authentication Active Directory: The samAccountName or X509 certificate will be used for authentication.
 NOTE: The user must authenticate against the domain from which their account exists.
-Radius

-their decount exists.
-LDAP

-FIDO2

-External Federation: The specified email address or name claim will None

-be used for authentication.
-OneLogin MFA

-Radius

-Active Directory

-LDAP

-FIDO2

-Radius: The specified login name will be used for authentication.
-None

-NOTE: The Radius server may be configured to integrate with your OneLogin MFA

-company's existing identity and authentication solution and may Active Directory

-provide its own means of two-factor authentication.
-LDAP
+None OneLogin MFA Radius LDAP FIDO2 External Federation: The specified email address or name claim will be used for authentication.
+None OneLogin MFA Radius Active Directory LDAP FIDO2 Radius: The specified login name will be used for authentication.
+NOTE: The Radius server may be configured to integrate with your company's existing identity and authentication solution and may provide its own means of two-factor authentication.
+None OneLogin MFA Active Directory LDAP FIDO2

-FIDO2